sigp/lighthouse/book/src/advanced-proposer-only.md

 > Note: The validator client still requires at least one other beacon node to
 > perform its duties and must be specified in the usual `--beacon-nodes` flag.

+> Note: The validator client will attempt to get a block to propose from the
+> beacon nodes specified in `--beacon-nodes` before trying `--proposer-nodes`.
+> This is because the nodes subscribed to subnets have a higher chance of
+> producing a more profitable block.
+Any block builders should therefore be
+> attached to the `--beacon-nodes` and not necessarily the `--proposer-nodes`.

 ## Setup Overview